hendhd/hyantis/pysrc/example1/explain.md

 Looking at what is happening underneath ...

-We can use curl to access the web service directly, sending just the LANG and QUERY parameters:
+We can use curl to access the web service directly, sending the LANG and QUERY parameters defined in the [TAP](https://www.ivoa.net/documents/TAP/) specification:
 ```bash
 curl --get \
     --silent \